makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

 ### Budget Term

-Budget commences on 01-April-2023 and ends on 31-March-2024.
+The budget commences on 2023-04-01 and ends on 2024-03-31.

 ### Increasing Value to Maker Token holders

 Liquidations and auctions are important security mechanisms to keep the Maker Protocol free of debt.
-A healthy auction ecosystem helps to operate the protocol sustainably and therefore increases trust.
+A healthy auction ecosystem helps operate the protocol sustainably, increasing trust.
 Besides, a healthy auction ecosystem helps with better outcomes for vault owners in cases of liquidations, which can increase user satisfaction.
 These factors are the motivation for keeping a dedicated Auction Services Team.

-In the past 19 months we’ve shown that we constantly and independently execute on our roadmap and keep shipping in bi-weekly sprints.
+In the past 19 months, we've shown that we constantly and independently execute our roadmap and keep shipping in bi-weekly sprints.
 Some of the delivered value includes:

 * An added layer of security via a highly accessible Unified Auctions UI that increases auction participation and is always up-to-date with the latest state of the protocol (e.g., support of new collaterals; in the future auction settlement on L2).
 * A fallback solution via a keeper implementation that prevents auctions in which there is no participation and functions as a means to test contracts during the collateral onboarding process.
 * Decentralization of protocol interaction by providing the products (i.e., UI, keeper) in a way so that everyone can spin them up and run on their own.

-While we’ve executed on most initial roadmap items, our mandate requires continued work and further work items to maximize the value for Maker Token holders.
+While we've executed most initial roadmap items, our mandate requires continued work and further work items to maximize the value for Maker Token holders.
 See the Roadmap section below.

-Lastly, we want to point out that we see ourselves as a small, efficient and loyal software development team.
+Lastly, we want to point out that we see ourselves as a small, efficient, and loyal software development team.
 We stayed in the same team composition for the past 16 months and gained a lot of specific, technical knowledge about the protocol.
 While our mandate might evolve, we believe that the engineering value we can deliver to the Maker protocol will keep compounding over time.

 ### Contingency Planning - Scenarios

-In case of unforeseen events that might lead to funding issues, we could decide to execute on the following temporary measures:
+In case of unforeseen events that might lead to funding issues, we could decide to execute the following temporary measures:
 * Scale down our SaaS subscriptions.
 * Halt majority of contracting work.
 * Decrease headcount